andre-lim/mc_cnf_control/README.md

 Implementation of a composite nonlinear feedback (cnf) attitude controller for px4. https://ieeexplore.ieee.org/document/7576819
-CNF allows for quick settling time and no overshoot by smootly varying damping as the error decreases.
+CNF allows for quick settling time and no overshoot by smoothly varying damping as the error decreases.

 Instructions:
 1. Download px4 v1.8.0 from https://github.com/PX4/Firmware